OpenVPN/openvpn/doc/man-sections/client-options.rst

   By default, ``--resolv-retry infinite`` is enabled.
 You can disable by setting n=0.

+--preresolve
+  Resolve configured ``--remote``, ``--local``, ``--http-proxy``, and ``--socks-proxy`` hostnames at startup before opening the connection.

+  The resolved addresses are cached and reused for reconnects, so OpenVPN will not re-resolve these hostnames after the initial connection attempt.
+  This can help configurations where DNS is unavailable while the VPN is down, but can be counter-productive for dynamic DNS names or when roaming between networks where address family availability changes, such as DNS64/NAT64.

 --single-session
   After initially connecting to a remote peer, disallow any new connections.
 Using this option means that a remote peer cannot connect,